Jan Fantl: Biography

 Jan Fantl is a son of director Thomas Fantl.
 After Thomas Fantl was barred from working in 1957, he moved with his family to Germany, where he was raised.

 Jan Fantl passed his Abitur in Frankfurt am Main in 1975 and started working as a unit production manager at Bavaria Film; he became first assistant director and assistant editor two years later.
 During this period, Fantl mainly worked with Hajo Gies, producing films and episodes of Tatort.
 He finished this period as a Second Unit Director on Schimanski's first theatrical debut, On the Killer's Track.
 Meanwhile, he was hired to assist Wolfgang Petersen (Planübung), Franz Peter Wirth (Wallenstein), and Peter Adam (Tatort).

 From 1984 to 1987, he worked as a writer and director for the German Sesame Street.
 From 1981 until 1988, he worked as producer, writer and director for advertising and corporate promotionals.
 Beginning 1991, he worked as a line producer on the Icelandic movie Tár úr steini, which was considered for the Academy Award for Best Foreign Language Film in 1996.
 For the TV pilot Der Clown, he was in charge as Executive Producer in 1996.
-The same year he founded his own company Q & Q - Qualität und Quoten and produced for his first MoW Ms. Diamond (Die Diebin) which sold to many countries out side German speaking territories.
+The same year he founded his own company Q & Q - Qualität und Quoten and produced for his first MoW Ms. Diamond (Die Diebin) which sold to many countries outside German speaking territories.
 The company was melted later into QI - Quality Int'l - the group of companies responsible for most of his work later on.